greta-dev/greta/README.md

 theory](https://arxiv.org/pdf/0812.3986.pdf) and was part of the German resistance against the Nazi regime prior to World War Two.

-I pronounce the package as *Greh*•tuh.
-You can pronounce it however you like.
+Grete (usually pronounced *Greh*•tuh, like its alternate spelling *Greta*) is pretty confusing for most non-German speakers, so I've taken the liberty of naming the package greta instead.
+You can call it whatever you like.